 There are dozens of nutrients you can give to your plants, and each one causes a unique reaction from your crop.
 For instance, one nutrient could increase the pH of the soil while another will decrease it.

-Not only does a feed chart tell you which products to use, but it also lets you know when it’s the right time, along with details of how much of each nutrient a marijuana strain requires.
-Those who use hydroponic systems (using a soilless medium like Rockwool) need a feed chart more than anyone else, because they are in complete control of their crop’s nutrient intake.
+A feed chart tells you which products to use and when.
+It also lets you know how much of each nutrient a marijuana strain requires.
+Those who use hydroponic systems (using a soilless medium like Rockwool) need a feed chart more than anyone else.
+The reason is that those who grow marijuana hydroponically are in complete control of their crop’s nutrient intake.

 If you are a new grower, you may find cannabis growing to be something of a riddle.
-The nutrient concentrations you must feed your plants depend on the strain, growing environment, and even the plant’s stage of growth.
-The latter point is essential because there is a huge difference between nutrient requirements in the vegetative and flowering stages, for example.
+The nutrient concentrations you must feed your plants depend on the strain, growing environment, and the plant’s stage of growth.
+The latter point is essential because there is a huge difference between nutrient requirements in the vegetative and flowering stages.

-As a novice cultivator, a feed chart will prove to be your savior.
+As a novice cultivator, a feed chart will prove very beneficial.
 Once you develop your skills, it will be possible to adjust a feed chart based on what your specific crop needs.
-At that point, you can develop customized charts that account for a variety of factors including the traits of a specific strain, quality of water, and climate.
+At that point, you can develop customized charts that account for a variety of factors.
+Some of these include the traits of a specific strain, quality of water, and climate.

 Reading Feed Charts for Cannabis Gardens

 Don’t be fooled by the apparent simplicity of a feed chart; learning how to read one is a complex assignment.
 Typically, a feed chart looks a lot like a spreadsheet with vertical and horizontal columns.
-Although it depends on your preferences, most growers place the week-by-week format on the horizontal axis and the various nutrients on the vertical axis.
+Many growers place the week-by-week format on the horizontal axis and the various nutrients on the vertical axis.

-Once again, it depends on your preferences, but it is best if your feed chart measures nutrient intake in a ‘per gallon’ format.
-For instance, if your chart says the plants need 5ml of a nutrient solution in week 7, you mix 5ml of the nutrient per gallon of water and add it to your crop.
-If you’re making 20 gallons of the solution, add 100ml of the nutrient in total, because 20 x 5 = 100.
+Though it depends on your preference, it’s best if your feed chart measures nutrient intake in a ‘per gallon’ format.
+For example, your chart says the plants need 5ml of a nutrient solution in week 7.
+You mix 5ml of the nutrient per gallon of water and add it to your crop.
+If you’re making 20 gallons of the solution, add 100ml of the nutrient in total because 20 x 5 = 100.

-When the nutrients are added to the solution, use a parts per million (PPM) reader, otherwise there’s a good chance that you’ll add too many nutrients.
-This is a common problem with novice growers in particular, with Nitrogen being the main culprit.
-A well-designed feed chart also tells you to add certain nutrients before others.
+When adding nutrients to the solution, use a parts per million (PPM) reader.
+Otherwise, there’s a good chance that you’ll add too many nutrients.
+Overfeeding is a common problem with novice growers in particular, with adding too much nitrogen being the main culprit.
+A well-designed feed chart also tells you to add specific nutrients before others.

 Feed Chart Adjustment

-If you’re growing weed for the very first time, it is probably best to stick rigidly with the feed chart recommendations.
-Once you have a couple of successful harvests, you can learn how to adjust the chart for the specific needs of your crop.
-First of all, make sure you understand the feed chart because it is essential to determine how your plants react after being fed.
+If you’re growing weed for the first time, it is probably best to stick rigidly with the feed chart recommendations.
+Once you have a couple of successful harvests, you can adjust the chart for your crop’s specific needs.
+Ensure that you understand the feed chart because it is essential to determine how your plants react after being fed.
 Otherwise, you don’t have a point of reference.
-When you have knowledge of a feed chart, you will know what can happen when you increase or decrease the intake of a certain nutrient.
+When you understand it, you know what can happen when you increase or decrease the intake of a particular nutrient.

-As a feed chart involves weekly analysis, you need to go one step further and write a daily journal to record every single feeding.
-Not only should you write down how much of a nutrient you gave to the plant, but you should record the time at which you fed the plants as well.
+As a feed chart involves weekly analysis, you need to write a daily journal to record every single feeding.
+It would help if you recorded how much of a nutrient you gave to the plant and the time of the feed.
 Take notes on how well the crop responded to the feedings.
 Timing is everything.
-Did you know that feeding your plants at the beginning of the day will increase the humidity in the grow room?
+Did you know that feeding your plants at the beginning of the day will increase the grow room’s humidity?

 Why Use a Feed Chart for Growing Cannabis?